isomerpages/mol-services/_get-digitally-ready/01-digital-skills.md

 ## Learn Digital Skills

-With your digital device on hand now, you may browse through this list of resources to help you understand your device better:
+As a new user to your digital device, you may find this list of resources to help you understand what you could do online:

 Browse <a href="https://imsilver.imda.gov.sg/learn-digital-skills/learn-online/overview/" target="_blank">here</a> for a more comprehensive list of supporting resources and informational guides.